 Located at the corner of Felspar and Soledad Mountain Road, this one acre park offers the following amenities: two fenced pens, on turfed areas: one for small dogs and one for large or all dogs, areas to provide water for dogs, a drinking fountain, picnic tables and benches, and a parking area.
 It is open 24 hours.
 Google Map

-Located at 3170 Armstrong Street, this 1 acre park offers one area for all dogs.
+Located at 3170 Armstrong Street, this 1-acre park offers one area for all dogs.
 The site is near lit ball fields which "spill" on to the leash free site which allows for evening use.
-According to a reader who suggested this park, the users help keep water & bags available for those who forget and they're currently fundraising for a dog-water fountain and a second gate.
+According to a reader who suggested this park, the users help keep water & bags available for those who forget and they're currently fundraising for a dog water fountain and a second gate.
 Parking can be a challenge during the day as the closest parking lot is used by students attending Mesa College.
+Google Map

 San Diego Humane Society and SPCA Dog Park - Oceanside